-The MIAA was endorsed by the World Archaeological Congress (WAC), and its goals were formally commended by the then UK Prime Minister Tony Blair, and by Nobel Peace laureate Archbishop Desmond Tutu.
-For Mark, these acknowledgements powerfully affirmed the importance of his vision, and inspired him to stay dedicated to this work.
+The MIAA was endorsed by the World Archaeological Congress (WAC).
+Its mission was formally commended by the then UK Prime Minister Tony Blair, and by Nobel Peace laureate Archbishop Desmond Tutu.
+For Mark, these acknowledgements were a powerful affirmation of the importance of his goals, and they inspired him to stay committed to his vision of transformative education.

 A mission begins

-After completing his PhD, Mark spent the following decade on a mission to explore the wider dynamics of post-compulsory education.
-He took an MSc in Education (Learning and Technology) at Oxford University.
-He investigated the world of adult education and taught lifelong learners in community contexts.
-His journey also led him into the higher education sector, where he has held educational development posts at both teaching-focused and research-intensive universities.
+After his PhD, Mark spent the following decade on a mission to explore the wider dynamics of post-compulsory education.
+He undertook advanced training in educational development and technology-enhanced learning.
+He investigated the world of adult education, and taught lifelong learners in a variety of community contexts.
+His journey also led him into the higher education sector, where he gained insights from both teaching-focused and research-intensive universities.

 Mark’s primary purpose on this journey has been to discover the key ingredients for transformative learning.
 To harness educational design and technology-enhanced pedagogies with the aim of creating powerful and accessible learning opportunities.
 He is driven by a desire to reach anyone who wants to learn, particularly those who find themselves – for whatever reason – outside the scope of mainstream provision.